SHISLER671/WeddingWebsite/WEDDING_CHATBOT.md

 ## Overview

-The wedding chatbot "Jahmal" is a professional wedding planner assistant that can help guests with wedding information and check their RSVP status in real-time using the Supabase database.
+The wedding chatbot "Ezekiel" is a professional wedding planner assistant that can help guests with wedding information and check their RSVP status in real-time using the Supabase database.

 ## Features